eth-clients/multinet/README.md

 # Multi-client interop scripts

 Startup scripts for multiclient interop testnet.
+Currently only the scripts for nimbus and lighthouse have been kept up-to-date.

 ## Running